angelomorgado/CARLA-Ultimate-Template/env/README.md

     ```

 The environment's constructor has multiple arguments for the customization of the environment, these are:

 - `continuous` (bool): Determines if the action space is continuous (True) or discrete (False);
 - `scenarios` (list: Road/Roundabout,etc.): List of desired scenarios if you don't want to segmentate the scenarios JSON.
 - `time_limit` (int): Maximum amount of seconds for each episode.
 When it reaches this timeout the episode gets truncated.
 - `initialize_server` (bool): Automatically opens and closes the server.
 If False, you have to open the server side before running the client side scripts;
 - `random_weather` (bool): If True loads a random weather configuration for each episode regardless of what's in the scenarios JSON.
 If False, simply loads what's in the JSON.
 - `random_traffic` (bool): If True loads a random traffic configuration for each episode regardless of what's in the scenarios JSON.
-If False, simply loads what's in the JSON.
+If False, it loads the traffic based on the scenario's name.
+It can be overwritten if given a seed to the reset function.
 - `synchronous_mode` (bool): If True loads the client in synchronous mode.
 It is recommended to keep this as True, as some Carla features require it to be on.
 - `show_sensor_data` (bool): If True, during each episode it opens up a pygame window with the ego vehicle's sensors for easy visualization.
 - `has_traffic` (bool): If False, it loads the episodes without any traffic at all.